stevej763/next-blog/_posts/solid-open-closed-principle.md

 In my reading and learning of the topic, The way I first grasped an understanding of the meaning was when thinking of code that you use daily, but that is written by someone else.

 Imagine you have a project that depends on an external package managed by another person or team.
 For example you are building an application that relies on an external API.
 You rely on this API heavily for your application and it will not work without it.
-Then one day the developers of that API decide to change some of the API endpoint URL, or even change the structure of the data being sent by the API.
+Then one day the developers of that API decide to change some of the URLs for their service, or even change the structure of the data being sent by the API.
 Your application starts throwing strange errors and once you figure out it is because of the change to that external API, you now have to rewrite a large chunk of your application to conform to the new data structure you are receiving.

 In this situation the developers behind the API you relied upon were not conforming to the open-closed principle.
 They had working, production code that users were accessing and they made a change to it.
 Their API was not closed for modification as it should be.